cnlohr/fx3fun/README.md

 Ok, got rid of a ton of stuff from Cypress.
 Still more to get rid of.
 But man this is curising along well.
 About 1% or less CPU utilization at 256 MB/sec.

+MOVING OVER TO THE USB SIDE

+The GPIF designer is pretty easy to use.
+Took a bit to get the hang of it, but I think I can make something with a data buffer, and one state that just does a ton of data in.